bkirwi/decline/doc/src/main/tut/effect.md

 For those interested in pure functional programming the module `decline-effect` provides with a thin integration with `cats-effect`, allowing users to parse the command line into a data structure that can be interpreted into an `IO[ExitCode]`.
-The usage is very similar to what is specified in [`decline`'s user guide][defining-an-application] but instead of using the `CommandApp`, we are going to use a new defined `CommandIOApp`.
+The usage is very similar to what is specified in [`decline`'s user guide][defining-an-application] but instead of using the `CommandApp`, we are going to use a newly defined `CommandIOApp`.

 In the following lines we are going to show how to do this by following an example.